 Though Mary loves Blackie, yet it bothers her that he doesn’t believe in God.
 Blackie responds, “God?
 Hey, isn’t he supposed to be taking care of the suckers that come out of the missions looking for something to eat and a place to sleep?”
 Some might answer that it is God that inspires the people that run the missions.
 But as Mark Twain once noted, “If you will look at the matter rationally and without prejudice, the proper place to hunt for the facts of His mercy, is not where man does the mercies and He collects the praise, but in those regions where He has the field to Himself.”

-This challenge returns to us toward the end of the movie where God indeed has the field to Himself.
-In other words, when the earthquake begins, God does nothing to prevent it, and the result is that many people die or suffer crippling injuries.
+This challenge returns to us toward the end of the movie where God indeed has the field to Himself, for when the earthquake begins, God does nothing to prevent it, and the result is that many people die or suffer crippling injuries.
+Of course, we are probably supposed to understand this earthquake as Old Testament style, wrath of God punishment for the Barbary Coast.
 As Blackie wanders around looking for Mary, he keeps running into people looking for God.
-The mother of the man whom Mary was planning to marry says of her son’s death that it is God’s will and that it’s God’s help they both need now.
-This brings out the great paradox regarding the connection between religion and suffering.
-The more suffering people experience, the more likely they are to turn to God.
-And yet, the more suffering people experience, the more we wonder why an all-powerful, loving God would allow it.
+Mrs. Burley, the mother of the man whom Mary was planning to marry, says of her son’s death that it is God’s will and that it’s God’s help they both need now.
+This brings out the great paradox regarding the connection between religion and suffering: the more suffering people experience, the more likely they are to turn to God; and yet, the more suffering people experience, the more we wonder why an all-powerful, loving God would let them suffer.

-“Wait a minute!” you say.
-“How does this prove the existence of God?”
-Well, actually what it proves is that people need God.
-And if people need God, then they need priests like Tim.
+Now, I know what you’re thinking.
+All this devastation brought about by the earthquake doesn’t prove there’s a God.
+At most, it only proves that people need God.
+But that nice distinction exceeds the critical acumen of those that made this movie.
+More to the point, if people need God, then they need priests like Tim.
 For years, Tim had to endure all of Blackie’s scoffing and sneering, but now the day of triumph is at hand.
 Blackie is truly humbled, confused by all the suffering and misery that he does not comprehend, as he stands before Tim, who has known all along that this day would come, and whose heart is filled with joy.

 When Blackie asks Tim if he has seen Mary, Tim takes him to a place outdoors where survivors of the earthquake have found refuge.
 There is Mary, singing “Nearer My God to Thee,” accompanied by those around her, while a mother holds her dead child in her arms until others gently take him away from her and she collapses in tears.
 It is all so heavenly.